 Contact a Virginia Accident Attorney

-If you have been injured in an accident caused by another party’s negligence or recklessness and would like to talk with a Virginia personal injury attorney to find out what legal options you may have, call our office today.
-The legal team from Shapiro & Appleton has been advocating for injured clients since 1985 and will do all we can to ensure you receive the best possible outcome under the circumstances of your case.
-If you would like to meet with one of our skilled Virginia injury attorneys to find out how we can help, call us today at 800-752-0042 for a free case evaluation.
+If you have been injured in an accident caused by another party’s negligence or recklessness and would like to talk with a Norfolk personal injury attorney to find out what legal options you may have, call our office today.
+The legal team from Shapiro, Washburn & Sharp has been advocating for injured clients since 1985 and will do all we can to ensure you receive the best possible outcome under the circumstances of your case.
+Call our office to schedule a free and confidential case evaluation and find out how we can help.

 An experienced personal injury attorney with dual licensure in Virginia and North Carolina, Eric Washburn received a B.B.A. in Finance from James Madison University—initially worked in the information technology field before obtaining his law degree from Thomas M. Cooley Law School in Lansing, Michigan.
 Once an Assistant Commonwealth’s Attorney in Danville, Va., Eric has been recognized by Super Lawyers Magazine as a “Rising Star” Super Lawyer in Virginia since 2014.